Explore the World through Theatre

-This program explores dramatic literature and theatre as a liberal art, asking big questions about the value and function of art and how we express our human experience.
+This program explores dramatic literature and theatre as liberal art, asking big questions about the value and function of art and how we express our human experience.
 We explore drama and theatre as a mode of inquiry—a way of understanding the world.
 Through in-depth study of dramatic literature, theatre criticism and theory, theatre history, and performance and production practice, you will use the interactive and interdisciplinary dramatic art of theatre to reveal, understand, and communicate the human condition.

 Interdisciplinary Liberal Arts Curriculum

-The Bachelor of Arts degree in Drama and Theatre Studies is an interdisciplinary liberal arts program which asks majors to read widely, experience fully, think critically, and communicate clearly about theatrical performance and dramatic literature.
-First year students begin with the interdisciplinary seminar DTS101: Drama, Theatre, and Theory, and go on to take classes in theatrical production and acting.
-Students then explore theatre history and dramatic criticism by taking classes in both the English and Performing Arts departments, and choosing from a variety of exciting theatre and drama electives across the College of Arts & Sciences.
+The Bachelor of Arts degree in Drama and Theatre Studies is an interdisciplinary liberal arts program that asks majors to read widely, experience fully, think critically, and communicate clearly about theatrical performance and dramatic literature.
+First-year students begin with the interdisciplinary seminar DTS101: Drama, Theatre, and Theory, and go on to take classes in theatrical production and acting.
+Students then explore theatre history and dramatic criticism by taking classes in both the English and Performing Arts departments and choosing from a variety of exciting theatre and drama electives across the College of Arts & Sciences.
 The Senior Seminar requires a capstone interdisciplinary research project.
 We also encourage students to explore drama and theatre through in-depth undergraduate research projects.

 This interdisciplinary and flexible liberal arts degree program also works well as a double-major.
 Some of our currents students pursue double-majors with:

 And many take advantage of Elon’s wide variety of minor programs, including:

 - Classical Studies